As podcasters, we are always looking for ways to grow our follower and fan base.

 Transcribe Your Podcast Episodes for Free with RSS.com

-Did you know that RSS.com offers free, automatic transcriptions for your podcast episodes?
+While other podcast hosts charge for transcripts, RSS.com offers free, automatic transcriptions for all of your podcast episodes.

-Generating a free episode transcript with RSS.com is simple, just follow these steps:
+Generating a free episode transcript with RSS.com is easy, just follow these steps:

 Step 1: Log in to your RSS.com dashboard, or create a free RSS.com account here.